-As such, all young persons are designated on HES Register of Additional Need as being at our Tier 1 support, which we equate to 'SEND Support'.
+As such, all young persons are designated on INSPIRED PATHWAYS Register of Additional Need as being at our Tier 1 support, which we equate to 'SEND Support'.
 This listing sits alongside a basic outline of the nature of their needs.
-Typically we will outline these needs under "Communication and Interaction difficulties" with an additional second primary need of 'social, emotional and mental health needs' for the majority of pupils but may also include a specific learning need.
+Typically we will outline these needs under "Communication and Interaction difficulties" with an additional second primary need a curriculum with a strong social-emotional component and scope for personalisation and a smaller setting to accommodate 'social, emotional and mental health needs' for the majority of pupils but may also include a specific learning need.

-This support begins with the provision of a smaller overall setting, higher staff to student ratio, a curriculum with a strong social-emotional component and scope for personalisation, smaller teaching groups and a staff body with a high level of expertise in working with ASC and SEMH needs.
+This support begins with the provision of a smaller overall setting, higher staff to student ratio, teaching groups and a staff body with a high level of expertise in working with ASC and SEMH needs.

-In the role as a PRU, HES is not a designated specialist provision for young people with an Education Health Care Plan although it may offer a period of transition support via the SEND team for pupils working towards attending their designated specialist settings (short to medium-term transition support).
-HES may also be involved in identifying needs for non-attenders where the picture of need for consultation of placements is unclear.
-In these circumstances, the mainstream school remains as named setting and HES is commissioned via ESNAAP to deliver the transition support ahead of taking up these specialist placements.
+In the role as a PRU, INSPIRED PATHWAYS is not a designated specialist provision for young people with an Education Health Care Plan although it may offer a period of transition support via the SEND team for pupils working towards attending their designated specialist settings (short to medium-term transition support).
+INSPIRED PATHWAYS may also be involved in identifying needs for non- attenders where the picture of need for consultation of placements is unclear.
+In these circumstances, the mainstream school remains as named setting and INSPIRED PATHWAYS is commissioned via ESNAAP to deliver the transition support ahead of taking up these specialist placements.

-Where a pupil is viewed to require more formalised support through an Educational Health Care Plan, HES will liaise with the home school to initiate statutory assessment and contribute to the statutory assessment process.
-This process is outlined in more detail within our 'SEND Information Report' and follows national guidance: https://www.gov.uk/children-with-special-educational-needs/extra-SEN-help
+Where a pupil is viewed to require more formalised support through an Educational Health Care Plan, INSPIRED PATHWAYS will liaise with the home school to initiate statutory assessment and contribute to the statutory assessment process.

-IV) FURTHER IDENTIFICATION OF NEED
+IV FURTHER IDENTIFICATION OF NEED